FlightPath is a web-based application which requires the following:

 - This assumes (with Apache) that you have the Mod Rewrite module enabled.
 Typically, this module is already enabled, but if not, you will need to consult your server's administrator or other guides online for enabling Mod Rewrite.

-If you are not using Apache (or compatible) web server, you must configure your web server to imitate the Mod Rewrite rule used by FlightPath for Clean URLs.
+If you are not using Apache (or compatible) web server, you may be able to configure your web server to imitate the Mod Rewrite rule used by FlightPath for Clean URLs.
 That is, that a URL in this format:

 be rewritten into this format: